Class 11 Computer Science Notes

 Boolean Logic and Logic Gates

 Understand Boolean algebra, truth tables, and the six basic logic gates — AND, OR, NOT, NAND, NOR, and XOR.
 This note explains how to evaluate Boolean expressions, draw logic circuit diagrams, and simplify expressions using De Morgan’s Laws.
-Boolean logic is directly applied in CPU design and every digital circuit.
 This is one of the highest-scoring theory topics in the Class 11 CS board exam.

 Read Notes →